AhmadNurodin/MyskillTokopedia/README.md

 ### Data Cleaning/Preparation

 In the initial data preparation phase, we performed the following task:
-1. Data loading and inspaction.
+1. Data loading and inspection.
 2. handling missing values.
 3. Data cleaning and formatting.